The Aventine Keyhole, Rome

 What is also unique is that from this unassuming view point, you can gaze across 3 entirely different countries: Malta, Italy and the Vatican City.
 Where else in the world can you claim that?

 First, zoom in on the dome of St Peters.
-Once you’ve done that, focus on St Peter’s Basilica, then keep the settings as they are and zoom out until you see the keyhole on the edge of your view finder.
+Once you’ve done that, focus on St Peter’s Basilica.
+Then keep the settings as they are.
+Then zoom out until you see the keyhole on the edge of your view finder.
 Now’s the time to take your shot!

 Ristoranti Trastevere Near the Aventine Keyhole